What did Big Pharma know and when did they know it?

 “It has become increasingly clear that opioids carry substantial risk but only uncertain benefits – especially compared with other treatments for chronic pain.
 We lose sight of the fact that the prescription opioids are just as addictive as heroin.”

-~Dr. Thomas Frieden, Director of the Centers for Disease Control and Prevention
+~ Dr. Thomas Frieden, Director of the Centers for Disease Control and Prevention

 No one ever starts taking a drug with the intention of becoming addicted.
 However, certain prescription medications – opioid painkillers – drug dependency, abuse, and addiction may result even when the medication is taken exactly as prescribed.

-The first thing to consider is that prescription opioids don’t exactly make pain go away.
+The first thing to consider is that prescription opioids don’t exactly make the pain go away.
 Instead, they mask pain by blocking signals from the brain.

 In addition to pain relief, opioids also produce pleasurable feelings of euphoria, freedom from stress or worry, and a profound sense of well-being.
 These effects are similar to those felt when using other intoxicants such as marijuana or alcohol.

-These pleasurable euphoria is a sign that the brain is being “hijacked” by the drug.
+This pleasurable euphoria is a sign that the brain is being “hijacked” by the drug.

 Whenever any activity necessary to survival is performed – sex or eating, for example – the brain releases a flood of dopamine, the neurotransmitter linked to with pleasure, reward, learning, and motivation.